-- Law Health and Safety at Work (Jersey) Law, 1989, Article 3 - 57 Machinery can be prone to overuse, wear and tear, breakdown or problems that can affect its safe use and operation and the safety of persons using it.
-As such, it is necessary to ensure that regular machinery checks are carried out to make sure that machinery remains in good working order. - 58 Machinery requires regular inspection by persons who have the competence to judge whether equipment is in safe working order, so that any risks to health and safety may be detected to prevent injury.
-Such inspections should be well planned and carried out by competent persons including external engineers with the appropriate knowledge, qualifications and experience to assess machinery and detect any problems or concerns affecting safety. - 59 Any such problems will be reported to the employer who has responsibility for taking remedial action to render machinery safe for use.
-This again will require engineers with the appropriate knowledge, qualifications and experience to repair machinery and certify that it is safe for use. - 60 Frequencies of machinery inspections will vary, dependent upon machinery types, the risks posed and the environmental conditions to which machinery is exposed.
-The usual inspection period for machinery is 12 months, however it may be necessary to carry out more regular inspections in accordance with the manufacturers guidance.

-61 Machinery will also need to be inspected if there are any concerns over machinery safety between planned inspection periods.
+- Machinery can be prone to overuse, wear and tear, breakdown or problems that can affect its safe use and operation and the safety of persons using it.
+As such, it is necessary to ensure that regular machinery checks are carried out to make sure that machinery remains in good working order. - Machinery requires regular inspection by persons who have the competence to judge whether equipment is in safe working order, so that any risks to health and safety may be detected to prevent injury.
+Such inspections should be well planned and carried out by competent persons including external engineers with the appropriate knowledge, qualifications and experience to assess machinery and detect any problems or concerns affecting safety. - Any such problems will be reported to the employer who has responsibility for taking remedial action to render machinery safe for use.
+This again will require engineers with the appropriate knowledge, qualifications and experience to repair machinery and certify that it is safe for use. - Frequencies of machinery inspections will vary, dependent upon machinery types, the risks posed and the environmental conditions to which machinery is exposed.
+The usual inspection period for machinery is 12 months, however, it may be necessary to carry out more regular inspections in accordance with manufacturers' guidance. - Machinery will also need to be inspected if there are any concerns over machinery safety between planned inspection periods.
 Where defective machinery has been identified it will be necessary for machinery to be taken out of use, until safety checks have been made by a competent person, and assurance has been provided to confirm that it can be used safely and is fit for purpose.